dnlloyd/ocibast/README.md

 # ocibast
 A tool for creating OCI bastion sessions and connecting to instances.

+Note:
-Note: SSH connections are not yet supported in this version.
+- SSH connections are not yet supported in this version.
 Until SSH client support is added, SSH commands are generated and printed.
 See `Future enhancements` section below.
+- Current version supports only the default OCI profile for auth

 ## Download